gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 ## BHT Algorithm

 combines aspects of the birthday attack with Grover's algorithm.
-It theoretically splits the effective key length into 1/3, but that would require quantum random access memory (QRAM), which we do not have yet.
+It theoretically splits the effective key size into 1/3, but that would require quantum random access memory (QRAM), which we do not have yet.
-Without QRAM it still splits the effective key length to 2/5.
+Without QRAM it still splits the effective key size to 2/5.
+This is a 40 % reduction of the effective key size compared to the 50 % by the birthday attack alone, but it is still considered secure.

 ## Shor's Algorithm